 Great Britain’s Monthly Energy Stats

-The largest share of our gas came from UK and Norwegian gas fields at 61% with Liquefied Natural Gas (LNG) imports providing 22%, storage withdrawal 13% and European imports delivering the remaining 4%.
+The largest share of our gas came from UK and Norwegian gas fields at 82% with both Liquefied Natural Gas (LNG) imports and storage withdrawal providing 9%.

 If you have any questions about these figures, contact us here.

-Our control room experts continue to balance supply and demand second by second as we move into the spring months – and you can follow the electricity mix live in our carbon intensity app - available on Google Play Store and The App Store.2
+Our control room experts continue to balance electricity supply and demand second by second – and you can follow the electricity mix live in our carbon intensity app - available on Google Play Store and The App Store.

 Need more reports?